dpTuttle/Election_Analysis/README.md

 ## Summary
 The analyis of the election show that:
--There are "x" votes cast in the election.
+- There are "x" votes cast in the election.
--The candidates were:
+- The candidates were:
   - Candidate 1
   - Candidate 2
   - Candidate 3